eknag/decisiontree/README.md

     * String - String method for printing

-## DecisionTree.go
+## decisionTree.go
-This is the main file and defines two types with a few methods
-* DecisionTree - this is a helper type used to recursively form the tree, you can mostly ignore it
+* decisionTree - this is a helper type used to recursively form the tree, you can mostly ignore it
     * NewDecisionTree - init function (not method), called by NewDecisionTreeLearner
     * Predict - takes in an intSample and provides a prediction
     * Depth - returns the depth of the tree

+## DecisionTreeLearner.go
 * DecisionTreeLearner - the main type of the project
     * NewDecisionTreeLearner - takes in tree parameters and a dataset and initializes a new trained tree
     * Predict - predicts the class of an intSample